FutureV0lt/DJI-Tello-Control-Centre/README.md

 # There will be more features coming soon...
-if you like this project, a star would be greatly appreciated ;)
+if you like this project, a star would be greatly appreciated ;) (DISCLAIMER - I am not responsible for any damage caused to your drone by this code.
+You are running it at you responsibility and I cannot and will not be held accountable if anything goes wrong.)